Space-Dream-42/cryptography_demo/README.md

 # cryptography_demo

 This is a jupyter notebook about different classical cryptography algorithms.
-Further it discusses how to the cryptosystem looks like, how to choose a key, and which attacks are available to crack the cryptosystem.
+Further it discusses how the cryptosystem looks like, how to choose a key, and which attacks are available to crack the cryptosystem.
 The correctness of some cryptosystems are even proofed.

 These cryptosystems are discussed in this notebook:
 1. Caesar